ryanallen/words-of-my-perfect-teacher/README.md

 Even within one lifetime, it often happens that sworn enemies are later reconciled and make friends.
 They may even become part of each other's families, and end up closer than anyone else.
 On the other hand, people intimately linked by blood or marriage often argue and do each other as much harm as they can for the sake of some trivial possession or paltry inheritance.
 Couples or dear friends can break up for the most insignificant reasons, ending sometimes even in murder.
 Seeing that all friendship and enmity is so ephemeral, remind yourself over and over again to treat everyone with love and compassion.

 Good fortune and deprivation never last forever.
-There are many people who have started life in comfort and plenty, adn ended up in poverty and suffering.
+There are many people who have started life in comfort and plenty, and ended up in poverty and suffering.
 Others start out in utter misery and are later happy and well-off.
 There have even been people who started out as beggars and ended up as kings.
 There are countless examples of such reversals of fortune.
 [Milarepa's](#milarepa) uncle, for instance, gave a merry party one morning for his daughter-in-law, but by nightfall his house had collapsed and he was weeping with sorrow.
 When [Dharma](#dharma) brings you hardships, then however many different kinds of suffering you might have to undergo, like [Jetsun Mila](#jetsun-mila) and the Conquerors of the past, in the end your happiness will be unparalleled.
 But when wrong-doing makes you rich, then what-ever pleasure you might temporarily obtain, in the end your suffering will be infinite.

 Fortune and sorrow are so unpredictable.
 Long ago in the kingdom of Aparantaka there was a rain of grain lasting seven days, followed by a rain of clothes for another seven days and a rain of precious jewels for seven days more&mdash;and finally there was a rain of earth which buried the entire population, and everyone died and was reborn in the lower realms.
 It is no use trying, full of hopes and fears, to control such ever-changing happiness and suffering.
 Instead, simply leave all the comforts, wealth and pleasures of this world behind, like so much spittle in the dust.
 Resolve to follow in the e of the Conquerors of the past, accepting courageously whatever hardships you have to suffer for the sake of the [Dharma](#dharma).